Zagrios/bs-manager/README.md

 ## <b>Install Maps</b>
 <br>
-<p>In addition to managing mods the tool that allows you to manage and organize custom beatmaps existing on Beat Saver, a popular site for sharing custom beatmaps for beat Saber.
+<p>In addition to managing mods, the tool that allows you to manage and organize custom beatmaps existing on Beat Saver, a popular site for sharing custom beatmaps for beat Saber.
 The tool allows you to view and organize your beatmaps, as well as link different versions of the game to share all your maps together. </p>
 <br>

 <div align="center">